modolabs/Kurogo-Mobile-Web/doc/Guide/configuration.rst

 Retrieving Configuration Values
 -------------------------------

-There are several methods in the :doc:`Module object <modules>` for retrieving values from configuration files:
+There are several methods in the :doc:`WebModule object <modules>` for retrieving values from configuration files:

 * getSiteVar - Retrieves a single value from the main site configuration
 * getSiteSection - Retrieves a section (as an array or key=>values) from the main site configuration